v-buyukli/bookstore/README.md

   - `python manage.py runserver 127.0.0.1:3000`

+- **Note**: this repository is used for demonstration and testing purposes only.

 - **Built With**: Django, DRF, Postgres, Heroku, Auth0, Docker Compose, MemCachier, Monobank API, Pytest, GitHub Actions